Re-Solv is a UK solvent abuse charity. We support anyone in England, Northern Ireland, Scotland and Wales whose life is affected by solvent abuse.

 - Support for local recovery communities and Recovery Champion recruitment and training

-Re-Solv are working in partnership with Stafford Borough Council and the Staffordshire Police & Crime Commissioner Proceeds of Crime Fund to run two local community-based prevention projects working with young people, community members, families and schools to build resilience within communities and enable young people to make healthy, positive life choices.
+Re-Solv are working in partnership with Stafford Borough Council to run a local community-based prevention project working with young people, community members, families and schools to build resilience within communities and enable young people to make healthy, positive life choices.

 Re-Solv is funded by the Scottish Government through Corra Foundation to continue delivering our core work nationally.